ArtiPedia/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 ## How to create a dark mode?
 When I thought of this problem, I knew JavaScript can do it but [I'm a noob in JS](https://js.webjeda.com){: target="_blank"}.
 I don't really create my own script.
 I copy from some pre-existing script and make changes as I like.

-But this seemed very easy and I gave it a try to write something on my own which was a horrible code.
+But this seemed very easy and I gave it a try.
+I wrote something on my own which was a horrible code.

 {% highlight html %}